Higashiyama & More Kyoto Private Tour

 Our Higashiyama Walking Tour

 Spending more time in the city?
-Why not join us for a Kyoto night foodie tour that’s as all-inclusive as it is fascinating and fun!
-If you have even more time, we highly recommend an Osaka day trip from Kyoto.
+Why not join us for a Kyoto Night Tour for Foodies that’s as all-inclusive as it is fascinating and fun?
+We highly recommend an Osaka Day Trip from Kyoto if you have more time.
 Even though the cities are just 45 minutes apart, they are very different!

 Have any questions about our tours?
 Reach out any time!